lxc/incus/doc/api-extensions.md

 The underlying volume is deleted and a new empty one is created with the same configuration.
 The rebuild is only allowed when the volume has no snapshots.

+## `api_fragments`

+URL fragments in API paths are to be treated by clients as references to configuration keys for the objects said paths point to.

+For example, `/1.0?target=foo#storage.logs_volume` refers to the `storage.logs_volume` configuration key for the cluster member `foo`.